 A coffee and a ‘Purin a la mode’, a luxurious pudding creation which used to be a staple menu item at many older coffee shops, but unfortunately is uncommon nowadays.

 These coffee shops are now an important culture icon and a piece of the economic boom Japan still alive today.
 Jun-kissa appeal to young people who want to feel the sophisticated glamour not found at bigger chains, and older people revisiting the nostalgic time of their youth.

 Not all Jun-kissa are grand and dressed in velvet, many are mom and pop style coffee shops that have been around for decades but are packed with history and with a personal touch.
 These places have a very cozy and calming atmosphere, where you feel like pulling out a book and letting time and the world around you slow down.
-They make for a great escape from the heat of the Japanese summer, and the Tokyo 2020 Games when you need to cool down.

 Big name brands and their fancy caffeinated drinks are popular in Japan, just as in many other places around the world.
 A recent trend in Tokyo, however, is the increase in small, local and independent coffee stands, focused entirely on creating a good cup of coffee.
 From hand-drip and espresso based hot or cold drinks, the coffee served is often created using their own blend or even beans roasted in-house.
 There is no doubt that behind the scaled-back shops are owners with a passion for the art of making coffee.